bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 Trump cards are other stuff.

 ## Clubs (Creation)
-1. leave behind a trail of [ELEMENT]
+1. you leave behind a trail of [ELEMENT]
-2. fire a beam of [ELEMENT]
+2. you fire a beam of [ELEMENT] from your hands
 3. small bits of [ELEMENT] randomly appear around you
 4. you summon armor made of [ELEMENT]
 5. you turn whatever you touch into [ELEMENT]
 6. you can summon constructs made of [ELEMENT]
 7. you can make [ELEMENT] grow larger, more numerous, or more powerful
+8. a thick wall of [ELEMENT] is summoned around you
+9. [ELEMENT] leaks out of your skin
+10. a large cube of [ELEMENT] appears above your head
+11. you vomit out a stream of [ELEMENT]
+12. a geyser of [ELEMENT] bursts out of the ground
+13. a chain of [ELEMENT] connects two people or objects you can see

 ## Coins (Reading)
-1. you sense nearby [ELEMENT]
+1. you sense nearby [ELEMENT], seeing it overlayed onto you vision
-2. you gain insight into the history and properties of any [ELEMENT] you sense
+2. you gain insight into the history of any [ELEMENT] you sense
 3. your mind is bombarded with visions of how to tinker with [ELEMENT]
+4. a moving song about [ELEMENT] appears in your mind
+5. you teleport towards nearby [ELEMENT]
+6. you see the future trajectory of [ELEMENT]
+7. you perfectly recall all [ELEMENT] you have seen
+8. nearby [ELEMENT] becomes clearly visible to all
+9. you gain insight into avoiding [ELEMENT]
+10. you gain understanding of the properties of any [ELEMENT] you sense
+11. you see a glowing path guiding you to the nearest [ELEMENT]
+12. you hear secret whispers from nearby [ELEMENT]

 ## Cups (Updating)
 1. you can telekinetically manipulate [ELEMENT] with your mind
-2. you can alter the properties of nearby [ELEMENT]
+2. you can mold [ELEMENT] like clay
 3. you summon nearby [ELEMENT] into your hands
 4. [ELEMENT] in your hands becomes unbreakable
+5. [ELEMENT] and your body are pulled towards each other
+6. [ELEMENT] and your body are pushed away from each other
+7. you animate [ELEMENT] into a golem
+8. all nearby [ELEMENT] are pulled into a single point
+9. you can easily pick up [ELEMENT] and carry it around
+10. [ELEMENT] follows you like a loyal puppy
+11. [ELEMENT] you touch is imbued with the properties of [ELEMENT]
+12. you can freeze [ELEMENT] in time
+13. [ELEMENT] you touch is transformed into [ELEMENT]

 ## Swords (Destroying)
 1. you destroy all nearby [ELEMENT]
+2. nearby [ELEMENT] shrinks or otherwise diminishes
+3. nearby [ELEMENT] is forgotten
+4. [ELEMENT] that you touch vanishes
+5. all [ELEMENT] you see splits in twain
+6. nearby wild animals gain permanent contempt for [ELEMENT]
+7. the earth cracks open and swallows nearby [ELEMENT]
+8. [ELEMENT] that you touch shatters
+9. [ELEMENT] that you touch is yeeted up into space
+10. nearby [ELEMENT] violently explodes
+11. [ELEMENT] you touch becomes intangible and invisible for 24 hours
+12.

 ???
-you can move unimpeded through [ELEMENT] you cannot be hurt by [ELEMENT] you teleport towards nearby [ELEMENT] you can easily pick up [ELEMENT] and carry it around you can freeze [ELEMENT] in time
+you can move unimpeded through [ELEMENT] you cannot be hurt by [ELEMENT] you can teleport by stepping through [ELEMENT]

 ## Elements